 Apple warns several Opposition leaders ‘state-sponsored attackers’ may have targeted their phones

-The Wire founding editor Siddharth Varadarajan and Deccan Chronicle resident editor Sriram Karri also received the threat notifications.
+Three journalists also received the threat notifications.

-Technology company Apple has issued alert messages to several Indian Opposition leaders and at least two journalists, warning it believed that their iPhones had been targeted by “state-sponsored attackers”.
+Technology company Apple has issued alert messages to several Indian Opposition leaders and at least three journalists, warning it believed that their iPhones had been targeted by “state-sponsored attackers”.

-Trinamool Congress Lok Sabha MP Mahua Moitra, All India Majlis-e-Ittehadul Muslimeen chief Asaduddin Owaisi, Congress leader Shashi Tharoor, Congress Working Committee member Pawan Khera, Congress’ social media in-charge Supriya Shrinate and Shiv Sena (Uddhav Balasaheb Thackeray) MP Priyanka Chaturvedi wrote on social media platform X that they had received the threat notifications.
+Trinamool Congress Lok Sabha MP Mahua Moitra, All India Majlis-e-Ittehadul Muslimeen chief Asaduddin Owaisi, Congress leader Shashi Tharoor, Congress Working Committee member Pawan Khera, Congress’ social media in-charge Supriya Shrinate, Shiv Sena (Uddhav Balasaheb Thackeray) MP Priyanka Chaturvedi, Chhattisgarh Deputy Chief Minister TS Singhdeo, Samajwadi Party chief Akhilesh Yadav and Aam Aadmi Party leader Raghav Chadha wrote on social media platform X that they had received the threat notifications.

 Observer Research Foundation president Samir Saran and the Deccan Chronicle resident editor Sriram Karri added that they had received warnings from Apple.

-The Wire reported that its founding editor Siddharth Varadarajan, Communist Party of India (Marxist) leader Sitaram Yechury, Samajwadi Party chief Akhilesh Yadav and Aam Aadmi Party leader Raghav Chadha also received the alerts.
+The Wire reported that its founding editor Siddharth Varadarajan, Communist Party of India (Marxist) leader Sitaram Yechury also received the alerts.

+Independent journalist Revathi said that she had also been targeted.
+“Phone was getting drained of battery majorly the last few days and was acting weird,” she wrote in a social media post.
+“Not the first time!
+But again makes you feel unsafe and even angry.”

 The political leaders, excluding Owaisi, belong to the INDIA Opposition bloc.
 All of them are critical of the Modi government.